The facility searches this website only. The box below is just a longer version of the one

 Shorthand Dictionaries page and download the dictionary PDFs,

 which will give you 60,000 outlines to choose from.
 If the word is

 not in that dictionary, you might still find it in one of the

-website page.
+website pages, using the search box above.
 A web page search will also find particular phrases

 for you, especially the Phrasing pages which have many examples.